 I also went bakery-style with them and made sure that they are very tall with a crunchy, sugary top.
 And if you don’t want all of that wrapped up in a little folded square of parchment, then I think it’s about time we have a heart-to-heart about our priorities.
 Let’s chat about muffins, ok?

 P.S.
-If you’re looking for more lemony sweets, try these lemon curd cookies or ricotta strawberry lemon cake!
+If you’re looking for more lemony sweets, try these lemon curd cookies or these tangy mini lemon curd cheesecakes.

 Various white and grey bowls with baking ingredients on a beige table next to a bouquet of pink flowers and white bowl of lemons.